 You do your best to protect your skin from the sun.
 But did you know Mother Nature ups the ante on windy days?
-Our experts share some breezy advice.
+Our experts share some breezy advice to safeguard your skin.

-By JENNIFER C. TANG, MD, and C. WILLIAM HANKE, MD, MPH, FACP
+By Jennifer C. Tang, MD, and C. William Hanke, MD, MPH

 Outdoor recreational activities can be fun and healthy, but they can also take a toll on your skin.
 As dermatologists, we see the effects of being outside on our patients’ skin every day.